BilalHassan90/DTSNet-O2DTD/README.md

 [RGB](https://drive.google.com/file/d/1NqfeLfZdfSZBtKzP1HJYFgquuejcFI4f/view?usp=sharing)

 ## Citation
-If you use RAG-Net<sub>v2</sub> (or any part of this code in your research), please cite the following paper:
+If you use O2DTD dataset, DTSNet model, or any part of this code in your research, please cite the following paper:

 ```
 @article{ragnetv2,